Five Steps to Better HOA Board Meetings

 1) Follow "parliamentary procedure."

-Following parliamentary procedure means abiding by certain established meeting rules.
+A parliamentary procedure means following a body of ethics, rules, and customs governing meetings and other operations of clubs, organizations, legislative bodies, and other deliberative assemblies abiding by specific established meeting rules.
+The purpose of following a parliamentary procedure is for a group to conduct its businesses in the most efficient way possible while considering the rights of its members.
 With HOAs, these are outlined in your bylaws and include standard protocols, such as providing notice of the meeting, creating an agenda, calling the meeting to order, requiring a quorum, and voting on motions.
-If your bylaws don’t provide enough specifics, get your guidance from Robert’s Rules of Order, a commonly used book on parliamentary procedure.
+If your bylaws don't provide enough specifics, get your guidance from Robert's Rules of Order, a commonly used book on parliamentary procedure.

 3) Establish action items and responsibilities.

-Board members should come out of meetings knowing what action needs to be taken, who needs to take it and when it needs to be done.
-Reiterating the list of action items at the end of your meeting will help ensure that you haven’t overlooked any important tasks.
+Board members should come out of meetings knowing what action needs to be taken, who needs to act on it and when it needs to be completed.
+Every single board member should have follow-up items assigned to both staff and Board.
+If you are not running a board that results in specific follow-through items, revisit your board meeting philosophy and structure.
+Reiterating the list of action items at the end of your meeting will help ensure that you haven't overlooked any important tasks and have made it clear to the members who are responsible for what and when.

 4) Beware of time drains.

 Ideally, board meetings should last about 60 – 90 minutes at most.
-However, sometimes a board member will become so impassioned about a topic that he or she will want to discuss it endlessly.
-To prevent this from happening, focus on creating a list of action items about the issue and assigning responsibility for each item.
-Reassure the member that the issue is being recorded in the minutes.
+However, sometimes a board member will become passionate about a topic that they will want to discuss endlessly.
+Keep each member's discussion short and to the point, making sure "negative" motions are generally short or not up for debate.
+Focus on creating a list of action items about the issue and assigning responsibility for each item.
+Make each member appointed a task accountable for their portion and have a resolution prepared by the next meeting.
+Reassure the member that the issue is being recorded in the minutes and distributed later so it can be looked back on for reference.

 5) Manage disagreements by remaining neutral.

-It’s inevitable that board members will have different opinions.
-In fact, these differences are usually an asset for a board.
-On the other hand, if these differences lead to heated emotions, refrain from taking sides.
+Board members will inevitably have different opinions.
+These differences are usually an asset for a Board.
+On the other hand, if these differences lead to heated debates, refrain from taking sides.
+Following Robert's Rules of Order, try to keep "negative" motions to a minimum if permitted at all.
 If you are working with a community management company, your manager should have the experience to help defuse the situation.
-Get their help to find common ground for the disagreeing members.
+Get their help to find common ground for the disagreeing members and keep it short so the topics aren't lost in the shuffle.

-Remember: Everyone in your HOA benefits when your meetings run smoothly.
-Follow these basic tips, and your board will be well on its way toward holding more effective and productive meetings.
+Remember, everyone in your HOA benefits when meetings run smoothly.
+Follow these basic tips, and your Board will be well on its way toward holding more effective and productive meetings.
+They will have more time to focus on other topics, make better decisions, and generally feel more inspired.